rin67630/Drok-Juntek-on-steroids/Hardware/Panel_input_probes.md

 ## Current probe
-I have used two 0.05 smd resistors in // (for mechanical stabilty) soldered to a fork terminal and to the input wire at the other side, then glued everything in a hard plastic tube.
+I have used two 0.05 smd resistors in // (for mechanical stabilty) soldered to a fork terminal and to the input wire at the other side (the fork is folded to fit into the tube and unfolded after) then glued everything in a hard plastic tube.
 On the shunt, i have a 1kΩ resistor in series to limit the damage if the shunt burns through.
 Finally both sides are wrapped with thermo sleeves:

 ![image](https://user-images.githubusercontent.com/14197155/125688707-2d47358a-3885-45ed-a5c6-89df81461a5f.png)
 ![image](https://user-images.githubusercontent.com/14197155/125688759-1976a904-6b5b-4796-bc14-b44e16530f4c.png)